Contents

 St James’s Place

 Keen to invest and grow your money, but have no idea where to start?
-That’s where St James’s Place and financial advisors come in.
-The good ones are worth their weight in gold.
+That’s where St. James’s Place and financial advisors come in – and the good ones are worth their weight in gold.

 What’s a financial advisor?

 Your financial goals are often things like a safe and secure retirement with a decent income, for both you and your partner (if you have one).
-And, things like how your wealth (money) might be passed down to your family in the most tax-efficient way.
+And, things like how your money might be passed down to your family in the most tax-efficient way.

 You might want to grow your money as fast as possible while you’re young, and retire early (who wouldn’t?).
 Or maybe you want a nice consistent income while you’re still working.
 The possibilities are quite endless.
 And that’s what a financial advisor is for – to understand you and your goals, and then build a financial strategy to achieve them.